 “Sex and the City” is both set and filmed in NYC and is originally based on the novel “Sex and the City” written by author Candace Bushnell.
 It follows a group of middle aged trendy women all of whom have different personalities.
 These women are best friends and you’ll follow their lives and their interesting and somewhat rocky romances.

 Carrie Bradshaw (Sarah Jessica Parker) is the leading lady.
-A columnist and fashion icon, Carrie writes daily blogs for an online news site related to relationships.
-Often Carrie’s blogs and voice act as the narrator and it shares different perspectives of living in New York and being single.
+A columnist and fashion icon, Carrie writes articles related to relationships.
+Often Carrie’s writing and voice act as the narrator and it shares different perspectives of living in New York and being single.